ezsystems/ezplatform/doc/docker-compose/README.md

 This setup requires Docker Compose 1.7 or higher, and Docker 1.10 or higher.
 Defaults are set in `.env`, and files to ignore are set in `.dockerignore`.
 By default `.env` specifies that production image is built and setup for use.

+#### Before you begin: Install Docker & Docker-Compose

+Before jumping into steps below, make sure you have recent versions of [Docker & Docker-Compose](https://www.docker.com/) installed on your machine.

+*For Windows you'll also need to [install bash](https://msdn.microsoft.com/en-us/commandline/wsl/about), or adapt instructions below for Windows command line where needed.*

 #### Concept: Docker Compose "Building blocks" for eZ Platform

 The current Docker Compose files are made to be mixed and matched togtehr as you'd like.
 Currently available: